Brookies combine fudgy brownie cookies and classic chocolate chip cookies for the perfect mix of chocolatey, sweet, and buttery flavors.

 Brookies Storage

-These cookies store well at room temperature in an airtight container for 2-3 days.
-After that, they begin to lose texture.
+Store in an airtight container at room temp for 2-3 days.
+After that, they lose texture.

 Image of Brookies stacked on top of each other, ready to be enjoyed